 Most smartphones use Li-On batteries these days – and here are eight great ways to make your device run for longer between recharges.

-Mission-critical users ask a lot of their smartphones.
+Mission-critical, professional users ask a lot of their smartphones.
 They may need to stream videos, for example from accident scenes, or use their screen extensively or use their smartphone in cold or hot temperatures.
 All these will shorten the time the battery can provide power – in particular, low temperatures will give a much shorter battery life.

 1. Screens eat energy

 The screen is the main glutton when it comes to consuming battery power.
 You want a big screen on your device, so that you can use apps effectively, but you should use it only when necessary.

 The best devices will allow you to use the PTT-functions, such as talking to your group, without needing to touch the screen.

 The best bet is to have freely programmable buttons, set to do your organisations’ most commonly used functions – for example, talking to your main selected group and talking to your management group.
 This cuts the time you need to use the screen.

 You can also configure your phone to switch the screen off if it has not been used for a while, maybe a minute or even less.

 Maps are often crucial to mission-critical users are at work, but they do tend to use a lot of battery power – again, mainly because the screen is constantly on.

 The GPS part of the map apps consumes much less power, so when you are not using maps, the GPS can stay on in the background.